agarioch/agarioch/README.md

 I'm a Javascript & Python developer passionate about creating data driven apps with polished user experiences and clean code.

 I love learning about technology, design and business!
-I've built or deployed software for Healthcare, Banking, Aviation and Energy businesses while working at GE and HSBC.
+I've worked on software for Healthcare, Banking, Aviation and Energy businesses while working at GE and HSBC.

 ### Technologies I love working with
 | Web | Data | Design |